Jill M. Klotz Flitter

 Chocolate, snowboarding, and hiking can be fun and therapeutic, but sometimes they're just not enough.
-I work with children as young as 12, but most often see teenagers, adults, and families when struggles get in the way of fun and suffering becomes too familiar.
+I work with teenagers, adults, and families when struggles get in the way of fun and suffering becomes too familiar.
 Friends and family hopefully are there when we need them, yet a therapist can provide additional essentials: individual attention in a safe environment from a nonjudgmental viewpoint.

 Relationships are central to our well-being—relationships at home, school, work, and the relationships we have with ourselves.
 The process of therapy involves getting to know you and building a relationship.
 Clients lead the dance, and I listen to your goals and help you to identify unhealthy patterns, discover opportunities for change, and recognize when your mind, body, and spirit are not in synch.
 Living in accordance with your values can make life more meaningful, and therapy can help determine ways to honor yourself while also identifying areas for growth.
 By emphasizing your strengths and self-care, I can support you in healing and personal development and creating the changes you want.

 In addition to being a psychotherapist, I also help families and couples navigate the challenges of divorce through my roles as a mediator, divorce coach, child specialist, parent coordinator, and co-parent counselor.
 Aiming to minimize the potential negative impact of divorce on children and to foster healthy relationships among family members, I help families of diverse constellations and ages.
 I am a board member of the Collaborative Family Law Council of Wisconsin and a member of the Association of Family and Conciliation Courts.